cedadev/padocc/docs/source/start.rst

 It is also helpful to create a setup/config bash script to set all your environment variables which include:
  - WORKDIR: The working directory for the pipeline (where to store all the cache files)
- - SRCDIR: Path to the kerchunk-builder repo where it has been cloned.
  - KVENV: Path to a virtual environment for the pipeline.

 Step 4: Commands to run the pipeline